Stella Isodo Apolot

-Stella Isodo Apolot is a Ugandan Legislator who as of March 2021 is the Women's Representative-elect for Ngora District.
-Politically, she is affiliated to the Forum for Democratic Change party.
+Stella Isodo Apolot (25 October 1974 – 17 January 2026) was a Ugandan politician who, as of March 2021, was the Women's Representative-elect for Ngora District.
+She was a member of the Forum for Democratic Change (FDC).

 Political career

-She is affiliated to the Forum for Democratic Change (FDC) party under whose ticket she contested in Uganda's 2016 and 2021 general election.
+Apolot was affiliated with the Forum for Democratic Change (FDC) party under whose ticket she contested in Uganda's 2016 and 2021 general election.
 She was declared the party flagbearer in August 2020 after defeating her rival in the party primaries.

-She had initially contested for the seat in 2016 and lost to Jacqueline Amongin.
+She initially contested the seat in 2016, but lost to Jacqueline Amongin.

-Personal life
+Personal life and death

-Apolot married to Samuel Isodo, a lawyer; they have three children: Apio Joanne, Isodo Arnold and Okiror AllanBill.
+Apolot was married to Samuel Isodo, a lawyer; they had three children.
+She died on 17 January 2026, at the age of 51.